 The tarping system that lines the decks of these trailers makes it impossible for Conestogas to move over-dimensional freight of any kind.
 As such, make sure to consult your transportation provider about whether a Conestoga will be a capable solution for your needs.

+Maxi flatbeds are essentially two separate trailers pulled one behind the other with a total length ranging between 53 to 65 feet.
 This type of trailer is a bit less common.
-“Maxi” flatbed setups are essentially two separate trailers pulled one behind the other with a total length ranging between 53 to 65 feet.

-Typically, the lead trailer —positioned first — is longer than the back or “pup” trailer which is connected to the first by a secondary kingpin.
-Together, these flatbeds have a maximum legal height and width of 8 feet, 6 inches and — due to the additional axle count of both trailers — can haul up to 68,000 pounds of freight.
+Typically, the lead trailer — positioned first — is longer than the back or “pup” trailer which is connected to the first by a secondary kingpin.
+Together, these flatbeds have a maximum legal height and width of 8 feet, 6 inches and — due to the additional axle count of both trailers — can haul up to 96,000 pounds of freight.

 Although “Maxi” trailers are extremely specialized, they may be worth considering should your freight have longer, heavier, dimensions.